-Put all medicine up and away and out of sight.
-In 86% of emergency department visits for medicine poisoning, the child got into medicine belonging to a parent or grandparent.
+Put all medicine up and away and out of sight; 86% of emergency department visits is related to medicine poisoning.

-Consider products you might not think about as medicine.
-Health products such as vitamins, diaper rash creams, eye drops and even hand sanitizer can be harmful if kids get into them.
+Health products such as vitamins, diaper rash creams, eye drops, and even hand sanitizer can be harmful if kids get into them.
 Store these items up, away and out of sight, just as you would traditional medicine.

 Only use the dosing device that comes with the medicine.
 Kitchen spoons aren’t all the same, and a teaspoon or tablespoon used for cooking won’t measure the same amount of medicine as a dosing device.